horacio9a/cam4-anonymous/README.md

 cam4-anonymous
 ====================
-cam4-anonymous lets you follow and archive your selected models' shows on www.cam4.com So it does not favorites than selected models, which makes it easy to record specific models at a given time, not all the favorites that can be accumulated and too much for our disk free space;)
-You don't need to be registered cam4 user for recording models with this cam4-anonymous script.
+cam4-anonymous lets you follow and archive your selected models' shows on www.cam4.com You don't need to be registered cam4 user for recording models with this cam4-anonymous script.

 Requirements
 ============
 1. Download here [Python 2.7.13](https://www.python.org/ftp/python/2.7.13/python-2.7.13.msi) instalation.
 Those who need to install python should watch this [video](https://www.youtube.com/watch?v=QYUBz4mrnFU)
-2. Download here [RTMPDump(ksv)](https://github.com/K-S-V/Scripts/releases) used to capture the streams.
-Default location is C:/Windows, otherwise `config.cfg` must be edited
+2. Download here [RTMPDump(ksv)](https://github.com/K-S-V/Scripts/releases) used for recording the streams.
+3. Download here [ffmpeg and ffplay](https://ffmpeg.zeranoe.com/builds/) who must be somewere in the path, default location is 'C:/Windows'
+4. Download here [youtube-dl](https://github.com/rg3/youtube-dl) who must be somewere in the path, default location is 'C:/Windows'

 Setup
 =====